What is demonstrated interest?

 21. Continue to Open and Read Emails After You Apply

 Continue to do this and engage with the other activities as appropriate.
-Assume that your demonstrated interest will continue to be tracked, and that admissions may consider it at any time up until you receive a decision from them.
+Assume that your demonstrated interest will continue to be tracked and that admissions may consider it at any time until you receive a decision from them.

 22. Treat Every College Like it is Your #1

 Never say anything that is not true, but try to behave as if every college on your list is your top choice.
-No one wants to be anyone’s “backup” in life, including colleges, so show them all as much genuine love as you can.
-If you care enough about them to apply, make sure that care is evident!
+No one wants to be anyone’s “backup” in life, including colleges, so show them as much genuine love as possible.
+If you care enough about them to apply, ensure that care is evident!